Address: 740 Waverley Rd, Malvern East VIC 3145

-People who were four-wheel driving, yachting, boating, fishing, bushwalking and various companies were after local maps, state maps, city maps and world maps.
+People who were four-wheel driving, yachting, boating, fishing, bushwalking and so on were after local, state, city, and world maps.
 We were quite surprised by how quickly the business developed because we started from virtually nothing.

 From selling Melways door-to-door.

 It was full on for the two of us because our four children were young, so I’d have to go home and see that they were okay after school.
 Then I’d come back and pick John up at 6pm.